v-rgrace/Viva/Viva/glint/setup/copilot-faqs.md

 **A:** Currently, no.

-<br>**Q: Does Microsoft 365 Copilot in Viva Glint have the ability to look across multiple surveys or just
-one at time?**
+<br>**Q: Does Microsoft 365 Copilot in Viva Glint have the ability to look across multiple surveys or just one at time?**

 **A:** One at a time for now.
 Additionally, Ad hoc and Recurring survey programs only, but we are looking to add the feature to employee lifecycle and always-on programs in the future.

 <br>**Q: Can Microsoft 365 Copilot in Viva Glint generate a PowerPoint from the results?**

-**A:** Not yet, but it’s another feature we would like to explore.
+**A:** Not yet, but it’s another feature we'd like to explore.

 <br>**Q: Can Microsoft 365 Copilot in Viva Glint recognize when some groups (based on attributes) have more of a negative or positive reactions to a certain question?
 Can it determine cultural bias or language/translation problems?**